 For a sword saint to recover expended swordskills, he must take stock of his situation to plan for his next movement.
 By focusing entirely on a defensive position to prepare her next move, he is able to regain swordskills expended to assist him to victory.
 By taking a full round action to plan his next move (activating his defensive focus class feature, see below), he recovers a number of expended swordskills equal to his Charisma modifier (minimum of 2).
 Alternately, he may take a brief pause in battle and recover a single swordskill of his choosing by spending a standard action on his turn.

 - A complete list of swordskills can be found here: Swordskills

 Defensive Focus (Ex)

 At 1st level, the defensive prowess of the sword saint is second to none, allowing him to focus his actions purely on defending himself and his allies in ways that cannot be replicated.
 The sword saint gains the Combat Reflexes feat as a bonus feat, using his Charisma modifier in place of his Dexterity modifier to determine the number of additional attacks of opportunity he may make each round.
 When recovering swordskills as a full round action, the sword saint sets up a defensive perimeter around himself to defend his allies, increasing his threatened area by 5 ft. for every 5 sword saint levels he possesses.
 Until the beginning of his next turn, he may make attacks of opportunity against any opponent in this threatened area that provokes attacks of opportunity.
 He may move as part of these attacks of opportunity, provided his total movement before his next turn does not exceed his speed (his movement provokes attacks of opportunity as normal).
-Additionally, while using defensive focus, the sword saint adds his Charisma modifier plus his class level to her CMD for the purposes of defending against enemies trying to use the Acrobatics skill to prevent his from getting attacks of opportunity against them.
+Additionally, while using defensive focus, the sword saint adds his Charisma modifier plus his sword saint level to his CMD for the purposes of defending against enemies trying to use the Acrobatics skill to prevent him from getting attacks of opportunity against them.